postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-viewing_documentation.md

 [![view documentation](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-viewing.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-viewing.png)

-Note that this private URL is only accessible to Postman users logged in with the appropriate credentials — anyone without access to the collection itself will receive an error message upon attempting to view it.
+Note that this private URL is only accessible to Postman users logged in with the appropriate credentials — anyone without access to the collection itself receives an error message upon attempting to view it.

 To make this documentation available to others, you will need to publish it.

 ### Viewing Public Documentation

 Public documentation is viewable through the URL that Postman generates when you publish it.
-This link will be displayed immediately and can be located later on in your Postman Dashboard.
+This link is displayed immediately and can be located later on in your Postman Dashboard.

 If you’ve added and verified a custom domain, then selected it while publishing, your documentation will be displayed there.